 Hungry?
 The China pavilion offers the fast food Lotus Blossom Cafe and the sit down restaurant Nine Dragons.
 Both restaurants are good; their food is very similar to many local neighborhood Chinese restaurants common in the US.
 Nine Dragons is highly rated by many Disney guests – it has a gorgeous interior and a variety of tasty food.
 Many guests recommended the Kowloon Spare Ribs and the ginger ice cream for dessert.

 Enjoy shopping?
-The Chinese store is huge, taking up the whole back and part of the left side of the pavilion.
+The House of Good Fortune – the China pavilion’s store – is huge, taking up the whole back and part of the left side of the pavilion.
 It stocks Chinese clothing, various stuffed toys, Buddha statues, and various other merchandise that would be difficult to find anywhere else.

 Many Epcot guests characterize this pavilion as the Frozen pavilion for good reason: it’s been taken over by Frozen-mania!
 After the success of the movie Frozen, Disney renovated the Norway pavilion to focus on Frozen and Frozen memorabilia.